xonq/tutorials/orthofiller.md

 <br />

 #### 3) Run OrthoFiller
 Create a plain text `.sh` file to execute OrthoFiller with the following information.
 The source command is necessary for Augustus, otherwise OrthoFiller will run to completion and not output results.
+Choose a number of CPUs less than or equal to the organisms you inputted.
+It is tempting to believe that runtime has an inverse linear relationship with the number of parallel processes, but this certainly is not the case, and sometimes more CPUs will have a negative impact on runtime.
+This is too much to describe here, but essentially parallel processing is solely based on how well it is implemented.

 ```
 source /fs/project/PAS1046/software/containers/orthofiller/source.sh
-orthofiller.py -r <YOUR/reference.tsv> -i <YOUR/target.tsv> -c 28 --fulloutput -o <SCRATCH/OUTPUT/DIRECTORY>
+orthofiller.py -r <YOUR/reference.tsv> -i <YOUR/target.tsv> -c <CPUS> --fulloutput -o <SCRATCH/OUTPUT/DIRECTORY>
 ```
 Allot 10-20 hours per target genome and invoke the container to execute the `.sh` file as a job:
 ```
-echo -e 'singularity exec /fs/project/PAS1046/software/containers/orthofiller/orthofiller_latest.sif /bin/bash <YOUR/.sh>' | sbatch --time=20:00:00 --nodes=1 --ntasks-per-node=28 -A <PROJECT> --job-name=orthofiller
+echo -e 'singularity exec /fs/project/PAS1046/software/containers/orthofiller/orthofiller_latest.sif /bin/bash <YOUR/.sh>' | sbatch --time=20:00:00 --nodes=1 --ntasks-per-node=<CPUS> -A <PROJECT> --job-name=orthofiller
 ```

 <br /><br />